Learn when to use a cotton horse rug, the benefits of breathable cotton fabrics, and why cotton horse rugs remain a...

 Waterproof ratings are typically measured in millimetres (mm).
 This number indicates how much water pressure a fabric can withstand before moisture begins to penetrate the material.
 For example, a rug with a 3000mm waterproof rating can handle steady rainfall while helping keep the horse dry.

-A well-designed rainsheet balances these two elements, providing reliable rain protection while allowing the horse’s natural body heat and moisture to dissipate.
+A well-designed rainsheet or hybrid horse rug balances these two elements, providing reliable rain protection while allowing the horse’s natural body heat and moisture to dissipate.

 Understanding these ratings helps horse owners choose a rug that offers the right level of protection for their horse and their local climate.